COVID-19-Related Resources for Durham Community

 RECOVERY AND RENEWAL

-Mayor Steve Schewel and County Commissioner Wendy Jacobs have announced the formation of a Durham Recovery and Renewal Task Force, co-chaired by Chamber Board Chair Katie Galbraith of Duke Regional Hospital and Maticia Sims of fellow visionary member BlueCross BlueShield of North Carolina, and including President & CEO Geoff Durham.
+Mayor Steve Schewel and County Commissioner Wendy Jacobs formed a Durham Recovery and Renewal Task Force, co-chaired by Chamber Board Chair Katie Galbraith of Duke Regional Hospital and Maticia Sims of fellow visionary member BlueCross BlueShield of North Carolina, and including President & CEO Geoff Durham.
 Updates and opportunities to engage in industry-specific roundtables are ongoing.

 The NC Chamber offers great tips on preparing your business for the road forward.